Fertility diagnosis left NI man 'broken and grieving'

 The centre provides semen analysis for men in Northern Ireland, alongside NHS labs in Craigavon Area Hospital and Altnagelvin Area Hospital.

+It is also the only centre in Northern Ireland that provides the full range of Human Fertilisation and Embryology Authority (HFEA) regulated fertility services.

-It is something that effects many men who attend the fertility centre, but many are reluctant to talk about it.
+Infertility is something that effects many men who attend the fertility centre, but many are reluctant to talk about it.

 'Limited understanding'